IoT and Blockchain Convergence

 In spite of all its benefits, the blockchain model is not without its flaws and shortcomings:

-• Scalability issues pertaining to the blockchain that might lead to centralization, which is casting a shadow over the of the cryptocurrency.
+• Scalability issues pertaining to the blockchain that might lead to centralization, which is casting a shadow over the future of the cryptocurrency.

 • Processing power and time required to perform encryption for all the objects involved in a blockchain-based ecosystem.
 IoT ecosystems are very diverse.
-In contrast to generic computing networks, IoT networks are comprised of devices that have very different computing capabilities, and not all of them will be capable of running the same encryption algorithms at the desired .
+In contrast to generic computing networks, IoT networks are comprised of devices that have very different computing capabilities, and not all of them will be capable of running the same encryption algorithms at the desired speed.

 • Storage too will be a hurdle.
 Blockchain eliminates the need for a central server to store transactions and device IDs, but the ledger has to be stored on the nodes themselves.
 And the ledger will increase in size as time passes.
 That is beyond the capabilities of a wide range of smart devices such as sensors, which have very low storage capacity.